Temple Moor High School: History

 The school was founded in 1956 in Leeds as a boys' Grammar school, a status it retained until 1973.
 At its inception, the school was male-only and competed in Rugby Union with Leeds' state boys' schools who competed in that code, as well as the private male-only Leeds Grammar School.
 The male-only structure was abandoned as times changed, and Temple Moor is currently a mixed gender institution (1992).
 The school was associated with notable local families, most credibly the DeLacy family, who are recognised in the Temple Newsam area.

 On 16 May 2007 construction workers punctured a chlorine tank whilst demolishing the school's disused swimming pool, forcing evacuation of the school.

 Temple Moor is the first Leeds school ever to reach the Carnegie Champion Schools Final in its 30-year history.

 Previously a foundation school administered by Leeds City Council, in November 2018 Temple Moor High School converted to academy status.
 The school is now sponsored by the Red Kite Learning Trust.

+In late 2023, the schools Sixth Form block was renovated.